NicoleT27/README-Generator/README.md

 # README-Generator
-A command-line application that dynamically generates a professional README.md file
+A application that dynamically generates a professional README.md file with user answers via the command line